 It is a common misconception that trees produce the most oxygen in the morning.
 In fact, they produce the most oxygen during the day when photosynthesis is taking place.
 Photosynthesis is the process by which plants use sunlight to convert carbon dioxide into glucose, which is used for energy.

 The by-product of this process is oxygen, which is released into the atmosphere.
 While it’s true that trees do produce more oxygen during the daytime, they actually consume more oxygen at night as they undergo respiration.
-Respiration is the process by which plants convert glucose back into carbon dioxide and water vapor, using oxygen.
+Respiration is the process by which plants convert glucose back into carbon dioxide and water vapor, using up oxygen in the process.

 Highest Oxygen Producing Plants